 Slick chisels are oversized paring chisels.
-They are easy to identify due to their size and distinctive baseball-bat-shaped handle, and it pares off thin slivers of wood from a workpiece.
-The blade is long, wide, straight-edged with a cutting edge of 20-25 degrees.
+They are easy to identify due to their size and distinctive baseball-bat-shaped handle, which pares off thin slivers of wood from a workpiece.
+The blade is long, wide, and straight-edged with a cutting edge of 20-25 degrees.

 Uses of wood chisels

 - Chops out corners